tombatossals/angular-leaflet-directive/bower_components/Leaflet.PolylineDecorator/README.md

 A Leaflet plug-in to define and draw patterns on existing Polylines or along coordinate paths.

-## Compatibility with Leaflet versions

-The development version of the plugin (on the `master` branch) is now targeted at the dev version of Leaflet (0.8), which includes some API breaking changes.

-For a version of the plugin compatible with the latest stable Leaflet release, use the `leaflet-0.7.2` branch.

 ## Features

 * Dashed or dotted lines, arrow heads, markers following line